Are you considering selling your property?

 Finally, a small but meaningful step towards getting your house sold super-fast is actually as simple as a coat of paint and/or new broadloom!
 A fresh paint job and contemporary broadloom will refresh your space and give it new life.
 While complementing your furnishings, be sure to select neutral colours that will appeal to the broadest customer base.

 Need assistance?
-A realtor who is well-connected can make all the arrangements, and even help choose on trend fittings, fixtures and furnishings to get your property on the market lickety-split!
+A realtor who is well-connected can make all the arrangements, and even help choose on-trend fittings, fixtures and furnishings to get your property on the market lickety-split!
 Our Urbaneer team includes a reliable roster of tradespeople who can assist you promptly.
 Even the trickiest of transformations can often be executed quickly and efficiently when you have a well-connected realtor.
 Ours includes a staging firm, a sparkling cleaning company, our exacting contractor whom we’ve used for the past 18 years, and even retailers who provide us with a discount for furnishings and accessories.
-Remember, choosing the right realtor should include a firm ready to assist you through the entire home preparation and selling process so you can focus on other matters, ensuring it's easy-peasey and stress-free for you.
+Remember, choosing the right realtor should include a firm ready to assist you through the entire home preparation and selling process so you can focus on other matters, ensuring it's easy-peasy and stress-free for you.

 (132 Mona Drive - Recently Sold By Urbaneer)